The treatment for ischemic stroke is clot removal. Doctors can accomplish this with medication and mechanical treatments:

 Medication Treatment with Alteplase IV r-tPA

-Considered the gold standard, tissue plasminogen activator – r-tPA (otherwise known as alteplase) is approved by the Food and Drug Administration to treat ischemic stroke, which is caused when a vessel supplying blood to the brain is blocked.
+Considered the gold standard, tissue plasminogen activator, r-tPA, (known as alteplase) is approved by the Food and Drug Administration to treat ischemic stroke.

 Mechanical Treatment to Remove the Clot